LoopKit/loopdocs/docs/loop-3/onboarding.md

 The [Pre-Meal Range](loop-3-therapy.md#pre-meal-range), which is optional, can be used as an easy way to get a small amount of insulin delivered before a meal to help control post-meal glucose spikes.
 If you choose not to enter a value, the [pre-meal icon](../operation/features/premeal.md) in the toolbar will be inactive.
 If you enter a range and later prefer not to have one, you can remove it later.

-If your normal target is 100-110 mg/dL (5.6-6.1 mmol/L) and pre-meal target is 80-80 mg/d L (4.4 mmol/L), for example, Loop will give you an extra push to get you to the lower target number before the meal.
+If your normal range is 100-110 mg/dL (5.6-6.1 mmol/L) and pre-meal range is 80-80 mg/d L (4.4 mmol/L), for example, Loop will give you an extra push to get you to the lower range number before the meal.
 This early insulin brings you into the meal with a mini-prebolus.
-The pre-meal target, when activated by pressing on the [pre-meal icon](../operation/features/premeal.md) in the toolbar, will stay active for one hour, until carbs are entered, or until it is manually cancelled...whichever comes first.
+The pre-meal range, when activated by pressing on the [pre-meal icon](../operation/features/premeal.md) in the toolbar, will stay active for one hour, until carbs are entered, or until it is manually cancelled...whichever comes first.

 #### Basal Rates